oconnor0/BeaconRoad/Pregens/OrcWarrior.md

     - Wolfbite
         - *A weapon begins to glow with cold energy.
 When used to attack, a spectral wolf's head lashes out and bites the target.*
         - Requires: WILL d4.
-        - Cost: Action, Stress 2 (condition 1, duration 1).
+        - Cost: Act, Stress 2 (condition 1, duration 1).
         - Target: 1 weapon within touch.
             - *Take 1 Stress to increase the range of this by 30'.*
         - Effect: For the next minute (10 rounds), that weapon additionally deals *glacial* and *plasmic* damage, and attacks with that weapon are *strengthened* 1 (+1 effect die).